ahmed-khalil-hafsi/P2CLPFD/README.md

 # Constraint Logic Programming for Procurement Optimization

 This Prolog program is used for allocating a quantity of a certain part across multiple suppliers, with the objective to minimize the total cost of ownership (TCO).
-It also considers sourcing strategy constraints such as maximum allowed allocation per supplier.
+It also considers sourcing strategy constraints such as maximum allowed allocation per supplier, minimum and maximum possible allocations per supplier and part, and supplier capacity constraints.

 ## Getting Started